 - Determine the scale for each axis .
 Be sure that the graph shows up to at least 80 guests.

-3. Define two variables to use in this situation.
+4. Define the variables used in this situation.